Niha002/1_Release_Tagmentation/Tagmentation Bins and GC%/ReadMe.md

+## Release_Tagmentation

+### Aim:
-Aim: Gather the region of Tn5 enzyme activity 23bp
+Compile the region of Tn5 enzyme activity 23bp from raw reads.
 This 23bp can be divide into
-	 - 7bp overhang reconstructed from reference genome
+* 7bp overhang reconstructed from reference genome
-	 - 16bp tagmented sequence read
+* 16bp tagmented sequence read
-     Compiles the 23bp reads from the raw data

-Modules Needed: BioPython, Numpy, Pandas, matplotlib
+### Modules Needed:
+* BioPython
+* Numpy
+* Pandas
+* matplotlib
+> Use pip install "module"

+### Input:
-Input: One file with reads of the following format
+One sequence file with reads of the following format

     TCACCCCGCAACTGGGCATGGAGTT TCCCCAGGAGGTCGACTTCAAGGCGGTCTACGCCAGTTGCTCGGTGTTCTGCGAGCAGGTGCACAGCCCGGAACAGGCGCGCCGGGTGCTGGCCCTGGCCT
 	TTTCAAGGAAGCCTATGCACAGTAC GTCGAGGGTGGCTGGAACGGTGTCGCCAGCGATCCCGCGTACGGCGGCCAGGGCCTGCCGCACTCGCTGGGTCTGCTGCTCAGCGAGATGATCGGCTCCAC
 				.
 				.